 14.6.1 Diadromous species migrate between bodies of freshwater and seawater during different life phases.
 Major physiological changes associated with these movements occur in order to adapt to altered salinity and during such periods, sensitivity to environmental stressors increases (Shrimpton, 2012).
 Many migratory species, such as European eel, are also susceptible to being drawn into water intakes and outfalls as they move through estuaries and rivers (Sheridan et al., 2013).
-For these reasons and owing to their conservation importance (see Table 14B-2), it is necessary to understand the migration patterns of the diadromous species known, or likely, to be present within the study area.
+Owing to their conservation importance (see Table 14B-2), it is necessary to understand the migration patterns of the diadromous species known, or likely, to be present within the Study Area.